AbdulRafay2325/CST8916-FinalProject/README.md

 The storage container for processed sensor logs was set up in the storage account through default configurations.

+## Configuring Azure Stream Analytics
+To establish an Azure Stream Analytics job users must define its name along with selecting its geographic location and establishing streaming units.
+Connection of the job occurred after selecting its name and designating the use of Azure Blob Storage account as the target.

+The system required configuration of input and output connectors for its operation.
+The JSON data format was specified when connecting the input to Azure IoT Hub.
+The output connected to a particular container inside the Azure Blob Storage account used a JSON array format for its output.

+The following images show the visual display of both the input and output connectors that were created.

 ## Findings
 The Stream Analytics job showed successful results from receiving and processing simulated sensor data based on data transmitted through Azure IoT Hub according to overview metrics.